Skip to main content

 It offers a wider range of prices depending on which profile you want, the thickness of the metal, and the paint warranty.

-Galvalume roofing is also a metal that has a steel core and is coated with aluminum to prevent corrosion.
-Galvalume is much like steel roofing and comes in the same thicknesses, 24 gauge, 26 gauge, or 29 gauge.
+Galvalume roofing is a steel core coated with aluminum to prevent corrosion.
+Galvalume is similar to steel roofing and comes in the same thicknesses, 24 gauge, 26 gauge, or 29 gauge.
 It’s also available in all 4 of the different panel profiles.

 standing seam metal roof with valleys

-There are 3 styles of metal roofing you can choose from.
-They provide you with architectural options to choose the best style for your home.
-These styles include:
+There are 3 styles or profiles of metal you can choose from.
+They provide architectural options to get the best style for your home.
+The styles include:

 • Screw-down or exposed fastener in a multi-rib or 5-V crimp profile.